 Section 230 of the Communications Decency Act (CDA) of 1996: An Overview

-Section 230 of the Communications Decency Act (CDA) has been in the news for more than one reason.
-Critics argue that it is both a boon and bane to the online platform industry; it helps the industry: avoid responsibility for harmful content posted on their platforms, protect the freedom of speech of their content creators, and encourage innovation amongst their users.
+Section 230 of the Communications Decency Act (CDA), hereafter known as “Section 230”, has been in the news for more than one reason.
+Critics argue that it is both a boon and bane to interactive computer services.
+It helps the industry: avoid responsibility for harmful content posted on their platforms, protect the freedom of speech of their content creators, and encourage innovation amongst their users.

-Section 230(c)(1) of Communications Decency Act (CDA) supports the online service providers (examples: websites, social media platforms etc.) from liability for the content posted by any third-party users implying that the online peu latforms are not responsible for any content that the users create or post and is essential for the growth and development of the online platforms.
-The websites owners are not legally responsible for any kind of defamation or legal violations that the users of the website commit.
-The owners are also responsible to remove the content they find offensive or inappropriate.
+“The term ‘interactive computer service’ means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the Internet and such systems operated or services offered by libraries or educational institutions.”
+Examples include: blogging platforms (Blogger, WordPress), social media (Facebook, Twitter), media creation and sharing platforms (YouTube, Soundcloud), and file sharing services (Dropbox, Google Drive).
+Hereafter, ‘interactive computer service(s)’ shall be known as ‘platform(s)’.

+Section 230(c)(1) protects platforms from liability stemming from content posted by any third-party users.

+Section 230(c)(1) - “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”

+This implies platforms are not responsible for any user-generated or user-posted content.
+Platforms consider this protection essential for their growth and development.

+Section 230(c)(2) immunizes platforms from liability for any kind of defamation or legal violations resulting from user actions involving their services.
+Neither are they held liable for any actions they take “in good faith” regarding content moderation.

+Section 230(c)(2) – “No provider or user of an interactive computer service shall be held liable on account of (A) any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, whether or not such material is constitutionally protected; or (B) any action taken to enable or make available to information content providers or others the technical means to restrict access to material described in paragraph (1).”

 Google believes Section 230(c)(1)(2) frees them from liability in the Gonzalez case.

-However, the plaintiffs believe that Google’s actions weighed against the Antiterrorism Act [18 U.S.C.A § 2333], Federal Criminal Statutes 18 U.S.C. § 2339A, § 2339B(a)(1), § 2339C(c), Federal Global Terrorism Sanctions Regulations [], and the International Emergency Economic Powers Act (IEEPA) [] are sufficient merit for suit.
+However, the plaintiffs believe that Google’s actions weighed against the Antiterrorism Act [18 U.S.C.A § 2333], Federal Criminal Statutes 18 U.S.C. § 2339A, § 2339B(a)(1), § 2339C(c), Federal Global Terrorism Sanctions Regulations [31 CFR Subt.
+B, Ch.
+V, Pt.
+594], and the International Emergency Economic Powers Act (IEEPA) [50 U.S.C. §§ 1701-1707] are sufficient merit for suit.

 18 U.S.C.A § 2333(a) provides for a private right of action for damages sustained in an act of international terrorism.

-18 U.S.C.A § 2333(a) “Any national of the United States injured in his or her person, property, or business by reason of an act of international terrorism, or his or her estate, survivors, or heirs, may sue therefor in any appropriate district court of the United States and shall recover threefold the damages he or she sustains and the cost of the suit, including attorney’s fees”.
+18 U.S.C.A § 2333(a) – “Any national of the United States injured in his or her person, property, or business by reason of an act of international terrorism, or his or her estate, survivors, or heirs, may sue therefor in any appropriate district court of the United States and shall recover threefold the damages he or she sustains and the cost of the suit, including attorney’s fees”.

 18 U.S.C.A § 2333(d) places liability on those who aid or abet an act of international terrorism by knowingly providing substantial assistance.